 Try an Internship

 No matter what industry you want to work in, internships are a good opportunity for graduates to get their foot in the door and eventually advance to a paying job.
 In the same Accenture study, 36 percent of graduates who did an internship said it led to a job at the company.

 “I need a job and I don’t have experience but to get experience I need to get a job!” said every college graduate ever.
 Even if internships don’t always lead to jobs, they do at least provide experience.
 Be proactive during your internship to get the most experience possible and make connections with your coworkers to build lasting professional relationships.

 This may sound like a given but I’ll be the first to admit I probably only stepped foot in my university’s career center a handful of times my entire four years in school.
 If I’d spent more time there I would have learned that these centers are packed with helpful resources like internal job boards, list of alumni in various fields, mock interviews, self- assessment tests, sample cover letters and resumes and so on.
 Your college or university has also staffed the center with career experts who can review your resume, connect you to alumni and help practice your elevator pitch or networking skills.

 Network, Network, Network

 Networking is absolutely crucial to your job hunt – hence why it’s a part of every other tip so far.
 Getting your face and name in front of people is so much more effective than just emailing a resume.
 Make strong connections with potential employers and keep in touch with them to stay top-of-mind when they are hiring.

 Networking can be uncomfortable, especially for those that are more introverted.
 Practice makes perfect.
-Go to networking events and take advantage of networking workshops or events at your career center (see above).
+Go to virtual or in-person networking events and take advantage of networking workshops or events at your career center (see above).
 Invest time in your developing your networking skills.
 It will continue to be an important skill throughout your career.

 Keep an Open Mind